vpadala95/vpadala95/README.md

 🔍 Version Control & SCM: Git, Github, Bitbucket
 💻 Scripting & Automation: Shell Scripting, Task Automation

-I’m committed to continuous improvement, and I'm always eager to learn and explore new technologies that drive innovation in the DevOps space.
+I’m committed to continuous improvement, and I'm always eager to learn and explore new technologies that drive innovation in the DevOps space

 ### 🛠 &nbsp;Skills and Tools